kahjee/SolidityErrorHandling/README.md

 ## Description

 This Solidity code is a contract sample created in partial fulfillment of the requirements for the ETH + AVAX Intermediate course of Metacrafters.
-The purpose of the code is to showcase the skills that were taught from the aformentioned course, mainly error handling and functions in Solidity, among other concepts.
+The purpose of the code is to showcase the skills that were taught from the aformentioned course, mainly basic error handling and functions in Solidity, among other concepts.

 ## Getting Started